-A: Wears auctioneering will mail you a check for your proceeds – usually within 4 weeks of the sale.
+A: Van Metre Auction Co. will mail you a check for your proceeds – usually within 2 weeks of the sale.
 A detailed listing will accompany the check.

 Q: Why can’t I drop off my items before the check-in dates?

 A: We don’t have any storage capability for auction items.
-Wears auctioneering does not have any storage capability.
-Hawkeye Downs is rented only for the days listed.
-Therefore that’s the only time we can store the items there.
+Van Metre Auction Co. does not have any storage capability for this auction.
+Marshall County Fairground’s activity building is only rented for the days listed.
+Therefore, that’s the only time we can store the items there.
 The building is locked after hours.